-The Committee met on six occasions in 2022.
+The Committee met on four occasions in 2023.

-During 2022, the Committee focussed on NAMA's remaining secured land assets and advised on NAMA's external engagement with key stakeholders, including planning authorities, Irish Water (Uisce Éireann) and the National Transport Authority.
+During 2023, the Committee focussed on NAMA's remaining secured land assets and advised on NAMA's external engagement with key stakeholders, including planning authorities, government departments and utility and infrastructure providers.